 Answering some initial questions will fill in a lot of the blanks.
 Once you have put together a rough draft of the campaign, step back and get some help looking at the campaign with fresh eyes.
 If you can show this campaign to (just about) anyone, would they understand what you are trying to achieve or where the key spots in the campaign are?
 If not, then you should regroup on it and ask those same questions.

 Getting other team members involved and looking at all of the different components to the campaign is very helpful in making sure that you are not missing anything.
 In fact, getting the help of other team member for testing will greatly reduce the testing times.
 An individual tester would have to go through a campaign multiple times to see all possible outcomes of the campaign flow.
 Putting multiple individuals in at once, and assigning them each specific actions to take will show all possible outcomes much more quickly.

 How Soon Is Now?

 When deciding when to activate your campaign, you need to think about all the factors that may affect the timing.
 Based on how much planning you want or need to do, this will factor into realistic timelines to develop, test, and then activate the campaign?
 Campaign mailings are not like “one-off” mailings in the sense that you cannot just put them together on the fly and send them out right away.
 You’ll need to anticipate the lead time for the activation for the campaign.
 Additionally, always be mindful of your target dates when building your campaign steps.
 If certain actions should not happen on or around specific dates and time-frames, make sure to reflect that when inserting wait steps.

 I Want It All

 You should have already determined what you want as far as the overall goal for the campaign, but what do you need to see from your reporting results?
-Determine what you consider your conversions to be and how you might track them in Marketing Automation Professional.
+Determine what you consider your conversions to be and how you might track them in Communications Professional.
 This may have affect the way that you assemble the campaign.
 Knowing what you want to track and measure may end up dictating the size and structure of the campaign.

 All The Small Things